sophiebushman1/startup/README.md

 ### Backend listens for WebSocket connections: Real-time updates for the shared cart.
 ### Frontend connects via WebSocket: The shared cart is updated in real-time when the friend adds or removes items.
 ### Data sent over WebSocket: Updates are broadcasted between users in real-time, reflecting cart changes.

+# Cocojewel Website
+### This project is a jewelry e-commerce website called Cocojewel.
+The site features a clean and user-friendly design, allowing users to browse and purchase a variety of jewelry products.

+## Key Features:
+### Home Page: Welcomes users and provides links to other pages.
+### Product Browsing: Users can view products organized by categories such as rings, bracelets, necklaces, and more.
+### Cart Functionality: Users can add items to their cart, view their selections, and proceed to checkout.
+### Share Cart: Users can share their cart with friends to receive a discount.
+### WebSocket Integration: Displays the number of times carts have been shared in real-time.

+## Technology Used or will be used:
+### DONE - HTML: For structuring the web pages.
+### NOT YET - CSS: To style the website and make it visually appealing.
+### NOT YET - JavaScript: For adding interactivity and handling user actions.
+### NOT YET - React: For creating reusable components and managing state (coming soon).
+### NOT YET - WebSocket: For "real-time" updates when sharing carts.

+## Pages:
+### index.html: The main entry point of the website.
+### browse.html: A page for browsing products.
+### cart.html: Displays the user's cart and checkout options.
+### share.html: Helps users to share their cart with friends.